ronglums/vscode-docs/docs/languages/cpp.md

 * Click **Install**, then click **Reload**.
 * Open a folder that contains your C/C++ code.

-## Enabling IntelliSense and code navigation:
+## Enabling IntelliSense and code navigation
 To enable IntelliSense and code navigation features, you will need to first generate a `c_cpp_properties.json` file.

 * Hover over any green squiggle in a source file (e.g. a #include statement).